MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_videoinfo.md

 Describes a <a href="..\ksmedia\ns-ksmedia-tagks_bitmapinfoheader.md">KS_BITMAPINFOHEADER</a> structure that contains color and dimension information about the video image bitmap.

-### -field bmiColors

-Array of KS_RGBQUAD structures that specifies the video's color palette.
-Each structure represents a single color, which is a combination of red, green, and blue intensities.

-### -field dwBitMasks

-Array of DWORD values that specify true-color bitmasks.

-### -field TrueColorInfo

-<a href="..\ksmedia\ns-ksmedia-tag_ks_truecolorinfo.md">KS_TRUECOLORINFO</a> structure that contains both a color palette and an array of color bitmasks.

 ## -remarks

 This structure must not be used unless the <b>biSize</b> member of the KS_BITMAPINFOHEADER member is set to <b>sizeof</b>(KS_BITMAPINFOHEADER).

 A source filter can request that the sink filter take only a section of the video by providing values that effectively define a clipping rectangle in the <b>rcSource</b> member.
 However, if the sink filter does not check for the clipping rectangle on connection, the sink filter simply renders all of the video, effectively ignoring any clipping information passed from the source filter to the sink filter.